Thoroughbred racing in New Zealand: Recent winners of the New Zealand Triple Crown races

 Many of New Zealand's best Thoroughbred horses have raced in the various Triple Crown events.
 A number of horses managed to win two of the three races and some were beaten into second in the third leg.
 Seachange won two of the three legs of the Triple Crown in both 2006 and 2007.
-On 5 October 2019 Melody Belle was the first horse to win all three of the Hastings Triple Crown races.
+On 5 October 2019 Melody Belle became the first horse to win all three of the Hastings Triple Crown races.

 The Messara Report and the New Zealand Government's racing industry reforms

 In April 2018 the New Zealand Government Minister for Racing, Rt Hon Winston Peters appointed an Australian, John Messara, to review the New Zealand racing industry's governance structures, and provide recommendations on future directions for the industry.

 On 30 August 2018, the Minister released the report ("the Messara Report).

 There was considerable media commentary regards the proposed closure of racetracks in smaller centres.
 During October 2018 feedback on the Messara Review was sought.
 In November 2018 a summary report of the submissions was compiled.

 On 13 December 2018 the Minister for Racing announced a five-member Ministerial Advisory Committee to inform next steps on the Messara Review.
 Mr Peters appointed Dean McKenzie as chair, supported by Committee members Bill Birnie, Liz Dawson, Kristy McDonald and Sir Peter Vela.

 New Zealand Thoroughbred Racing's (NZTR) Venue Plan was released in January 2019.
 The Report recommended: